ArmanAfrasiyabi/associative-alignment-fs/README.md

 ## Train
 1. Hyper-parameters and training details are <code>args_parser.py</code>, where you can switch methods bw softMax, cosMax or arcMax.
-Note: we tested associative alignment using arcMax!
-Additionlly, you can set the some of the included meta-learning approaches.
+We tested associative alignment using arcMax.
 2. Run meta-learning from <code>transferLearning.py</code>, which will capture the best model in ./results/models.
 2. Run transfer learning from <code>transferLearning.py</code>, which will capture the best model in ./results/models.
 This is required to move on to the next stage associative alignment!
 3. Run <code>associative_alignment.py</code> to perform our associative alignment using the best model found in (2) and defined setup in (1).